Nick Buoniconti: Professional career

 As a tackle, Buoniconti was the captain of the 1961 Notre Dame football team, but NFL scouts considered him too small to play professional football.
 Drafted in the 13th round by the Boston Patriots in the 1962 American Football League college draft and switched to linebacker, Buoniconti made an immediate impact, and he was named the team's rookie of the year.
 The following year, Buoniconti helped Boston capture the 1963 AFL Eastern Division title.
 With Boston, Buoniconti appeared in five AFL All-Star Games and recorded 24 interceptions.
 Buoniconti was named 2nd team All-AFL in 1963 and the following season began a run of five consensus All-AFL seasons in the following six seasons, missing only 1968 when Buoniconti was named second-team All-AFL.
 Buoniconti is a member of the Patriots All-1960s (AFL) Team and the AFL All-Time Team.

-The Boston Patriots into traded Buoniconti to the AFL's Miami Dolphins in 1969 by sending the Patriots the highlight films of their 3rd string quarterback, Kim Hammond.
+The Boston Patriots traded Buoniconti to the AFL's Miami Dolphins in 1969.
+The Dolphins sent the Patriots the highlight films of their 3rd string quarterback, Kim Hammond in a trade discussion.
 The Patriots did not work out Hammond and relied solely on the films provided by the Dolphins.
+Hammond was traded for Buoniconti.
 Initially Buoniconti refused to report to Miami and threatened retirement but was ultimately persuaded by the Dolphins to join the football team.

 Buoniconti was entering his prime at 28 years old.
 He played for the Miami Dolphins in 1969-1974 and 1976 and made the AFL All-Star team in 1969 and the NFL Pro Bowl in 1972 and 1973, when Buoniconti led the Dolphins to Super Bowl wins.
 Buoniconti was also named All-AFC in 1972.

 Buoniconti's leadership made him a cornerstone of the Dolphins' defense.
 During his years there, the team advanced to three consecutive Super Bowl appearances under Don Shula, the second of which was the team's 1972 undefeated season.
 In 1973, Buoniconti recorded a then-team record 162 tackles (91 unassisted).
 He was named to the AFC-NFC Pro Bowl in 1972 and 1973.

 Buoniconti ended his career with an unofficial 24 sacks, 18 with the Patriots and six while with the Dolphins.
 His 32 career interceptions rank him third all-time among NFL linebackers.
 His interception of Billy Kilmer late in the second quarter of Super Bowl VII set up Miami's second touchdown, which proved to be the clincher in the Dolphins' 14–7 victory over the Washington Redskins to complete the 17–0 season.

 Buoniconti was named the Dolphins' Most Valuable Player three times (1969, 1970, 1973).
 In 1990, he was voted as a linebacker on the Dolphins' Silver Anniversary All-Time team.
 On November 18, 1991, Buoniconti was enshrined on the Miami Dolphin's Honor Roll at Hard Rock Stadium.